BoC-PaymentsResearch/CPMI_stats/README.md

 `CPMI_calls.R` is an example file with a list of all the functions in the package.
 For more information on the functions type `?function_name`.

+**Update:** version 0.1.3 requires the time column of the payments data to be converted to a hms class, the command to do this is given in `CPMI_calls.R`.